 One of the more critically acclaimed films on this list, The Last King of Scotland is an intense thriller set in 1970’s Uganda.
 Forrest Whitaker gives a stellar performance as Idi Amin, the third Ugandan president, who was heavily criticized for human rights abuse.
 The film shows Amin’s harsh ruling from the eyes of his personal physician.

-An Alien species lands in Johannesburg and must remain there until they can fix their UFO.
-The “prawns” are then subjected to living in terrible conditions and face daily discrimination.
-Now this may just seem like your typical Alien film, but District 9 actually holds a much deeper meaning than a bunch of invasive “Prawns.”
-Going back to apartheid era in South Africa, this film sheds a tiny bit of light on the issues in SA while still provided amazing entertainment.
-Buy it here.
+An Alien species makes contact in Johannesburg and must remain there until they can fix their craft.
+The aliens, “prawns,” are then subjected to living in terrible conditions, ghettos, and face daily discrimination.
+The film may just seem like your typical Alien film, but District 9 actually holds a much deeper meaning than a bunch of invasive “Prawns.”

 Out of Africa